ResearchObject/ro-crate/docs/_specification/1.2-DRAFT/quick-reference.md

 The RO-Crate SHOULD contain additional information about _Contextual Entities_ for the use of both humans (in `ro-crate-preview.html`) and machines (in `ro-crate-metadata.json`).

 #### Misc

-A [data entity](data-entities) MAY provide a published DOI [identifier] that primarily captures that file or dataset.
-A citation MAY also be provided:

-The [Root Data Entity](root-data-entity) SHOULD have a [publisher] property.
-This SHOULD be an [Organization] though it MAY be a [Person].

 To associate a research project with a [Dataset], the _RO-Crate JSON-LD_ SHOULD contain an entity for the project using type [Organization], referenced by a [funder] property.
 The project `Organization` SHOULD in turn reference any external [funder], either by using its URL as an `@id` or via a _Contextual Entity_ describing the funder.